Introduction

 - Sort metal, plastic, and electronic components for recycling.

-- Disassemble the grill, categorizing materials accordingly.
+- Disassemble the grill, organizing materials as you go.

 - Contact Recycling Centers